 NOTE: In order to access the Data Import Wizard, in the Administration tab of your profile permissions, you will need to select the 'Data Import' option.
 When this option is not selected, the Data Import options are not available.

 The Data Import Wizard helps you map your .csv file to columns in the database table you're importing into and checks the file for errors.
 The wizard also allows you to run external events or business rules on the imported records.

 The recommended record limit for importing is 10,000.
 If necessary, you can break a large set of records into smaller groupings as necessary and do multiple uploads.

 To use the Data Import Wizard, use the steps below.
-For additional information, refer to the 'Importing Data' section in online documentation for the version your site is currently running.
+For additional information, refer to the 'Importing Data' section in the Online Help User Guide documentation for the version your site is currently running.
 To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.

 Step 1: Prepare the .csv file to upload